-The failsoft system ensures continuous radio communications during a trunked system failure.
+The failsoft system ensures continuous radio communication during a trunked system failure.
 If a trunking system fails completely, the radio goes into failsoft operation and automatically switches to its failsoft channel.

 During failsoft operation, your radio transmits and receives in conventional operation on a predetermined frequency.
-You hear a medium-pitched tone and the display shows FAILSOFT.
+You hear a mediumpitched tone and the display shows FAILSOFT.